 - must be permitted to request restrictions on the use or disclosure of their records, and all reasonable requests must be accommodated.

-Use and disclosure of an Individual’s PHI must be limited to those uses and disclosures that are authorized by the Individual in a form and manner approved by the Health Information Privacy and Compliance Office, or are otherwise authorized or permitted by Health Information Privacy Laws.
-Use of PHI for marketing purposes must be approved in advance by the Health Information Privacy and Compliance Office.
+Use and disclosure of an Individual’s PHI must be limited to those uses and disclosures that are authorized by the Individual in a form and manner approved by HIPCO, or are otherwise authorized or permitted by Health Information Privacy Laws.
+Use of PHI for marketing purposes must be approved in advance by HIPCO.

 Disclosures of PHI for purposes other than treatment, payment or health care operations that are not authorized by the Individual in writing or are not otherwise exempt from an accounting pursuant to Health Information Privacy Laws must be noted in the Individual’s record, and an accounting of such disclosures must be made available to the Individual upon request.

 PHI is classified at the highest level of data security for the University, Private Highly Restricted, in accordance with Administrative Policy: Data Security Classification and related Appendix.
 PHI must be handled in accordance with the highest security level identified in the appendices of Administrative Policy: Information Security, and such other policies, procedures, standards and guidelines as may be developed for the handling of PHI by the University.
-Units that handle PHI may be required to participate in information security risk assessments from time to time as required by Administrative Policy: Information Security Risk Management.
+Units that handle PHI are required to participate in information security risk assessments as required by Administrative Policy: Information Security Risk Management.

 Release and disclosure of PHI by the Individual or by organizations other than the University, such as the media, does not change the data security classification of such PHI for the University, nor does it allow such PHI to be handled in any manner other than as set forth in this policy or other applicable University policies and procedures or Health Information Privacy Laws.

-All University research involving PHI must comply with Health Information Privacy Laws and University policies, including Institutional Review Board (IRB) Policies.
+University research including research team members from the University’s Health Care Components and involving individual health information must comply with Health Information Privacy Laws, Institutional Review Board (IRB) Policies, this policy and all other applicable University policies and guidelines, including securing research data in compliance with HIPAA and University policies.
 Use of PHI for research purposes is generally permitted where one of the following conditions is met:

 - the Individual whose PHI will be used has signed an authorization form permitting the use of the PHI for research purposes.
 The authorization must be in a form approved by the IRB.